Why study Recreation (Therapeutic) at Dal?

 What will I learn?

-The Therapeutic Recreation Program’s goal is to prepare competent entry-level recreational therapists in the cognitive (knowledge), psychomotor (skills), and affective (behaviour) learning domains, to work in a variety of settings as a Certified Therapeutic Recreation Specialist (CTRS).
-Our class sizes are small and you have the opportunity to work closely with faculty and fellow students.
+The Therapeutic Recreation Program prepares competent recreation therapists in the cognitive (knowledge), psychomotor (skills), and affective (behaviour) learning domains, to work in a variety of settings as a Certified Therapeutic Recreation Specialist (CTRS).
+Class sizes are small, so you have the opportunity to work closely with fellow students and faculty.

-In the final year of the program a 16-week internship, under the supervision of a Certified Therapeutic Recreation Specialist, takes you out of the classroom and provides you with hands-on work experience that enhances your studies.
-100% of our students achieves expectations on their final internship performance appraisals and had 91% first-time exam pass rate in the past 2 reporting years (2020-2022), exceeding the national average of 84.8%.
+In the final year of the program, a 16-week internship, under the supervision of a CTRS, takes you out of the classroom and provides you with hands-on work experience that enhances your studies and prepares you for work in the field.

 Visit the Academic Calendar to view degree options and course details.